Skip to content

 • safe-outputs — pre-approved write operations with constraints

-• tools — available integrations (e.g., github)
+• tools — available integrations, for example github

 • imports — shared fragments for reusable tool configs or formatting conventions